Frijol/climate-change/areas_of_opportunity/entrepreneurship.md

 * Find a way to make kangaroo meat a profitable export of Australia by playing up its exoticism overseas?
 Probably a waste of time, as local food would be a preferable solution to reduce shipping impacts
 * The cost of installing solar has been dropping to such a degree that the labor costs significantly outweigh the cost of materials, at least in the United States.
 Does this create an opportunity in parts of the world where labor is very cheap?
 * Painting the buildings of commercial rooftops white to cheaply cut their air conditioning costs
+* Any of these various grid trends– support real-time communication infrastructure to create market mechanisms for small- and large-scale ancillary markets as well as multidirectional power transactions https://www.smartgrid.gov/files/Future_of_the_Grid_web_final_v2.pdf

 {% include "../BIBLIOGRAPHY.md" %}